Cryptic Poaching of Endangered Mexican Gray Wolves Exposed

 The Rewilding Institute’s carnivore conservation biologist, Dave Parsons, joined a research team at the University of Wisconsin’s Carnivore Coexistence Laboratory to investigate the effect of policy changes on human caused mortality of Mexican gray wolves.
 Their results were contrary to the common, but now discredited belief, that policies with permissive provisions for killing wolves will increase human tolerance for wolves and decrease illegal killing.
 The full paper can be found at https://royalsocietypublishing.org/doi/pdf/10.1098/rsos.200330 and a video presentation of the results can be viewed below.

 David Parsons received his Bachelor of Science degree in Fisheries and Wildlife Biology from Iowa State University and his Master of Science degree in Wildlife Ecology from Oregon State University.
 Dave is retired from the U.S. Fish and Wildlife Service where from 1990-1999 he led the USFWS’s effort to reintroduce the endangered Mexican gray wolf to the American Southwest.
 Dave’s interests include the ecology and conservation of large carnivores, protection and conservation of biodiversity, and wildlands conservation at scales that fully support ecological and evolutionary processes.

-He is the Carnivore Conservation Biologist for The Rewilding Institute, a member of the Science Advisory Board of Project Coyote, a former member and chairman of the Board of Directors of the New Mexico Wilderness Alliance, and a former graduate advisor in the Environmental Studies master’s degree program at Prescott College.
+Dave is the Carnivore Conservation Biologist and a member of the Board of Directors of The Rewilding Institute; a former member of the Board of Directors of the New Mexico Wilderness Alliance; a founding member of the Science Advisory Board of Project Coyote; and a former graduate advisor in the Environmental Studies master’s degree program at Prescott College.
 Dave serves as a science and policy advisor for organizations and coalitions advocating for wolf recovery and landscape-scale conservation in the Southwest.

 In 2001, Dave received the New Mexico Chapter of The Wildlife Society’s annual “Professional Award.”
 In 2007 at the North American Wolf Conference, Dave received the “Alpha Award” for his “outstanding professional achievement and leadership toward the recovery of Mexican wolves.”
 In 2008 he received the “Outstanding Conservation Leadership Award” from the Wilburforce Foundation and the “Mike Seidman Memorial Award” from the Sky Island Alliance for his conservation achievements.
+Dave received the “Leader of the Pack” award from Project Coyote in 2019 and was named a “Climate Hero” by the organization One Earth in March 2024.

 Dave enjoys wildlife viewing, wilderness adventures, and dancing.
 He lives in Albuquerque, NM, with his wife, Noralyn.